Upside Down

 Every projection is a compromise.
 Here’s what the compromise looks like.

-No flat map can perfectly represent a sphere.
+Mark Monmonier called it the cartographic paradox: “To present a useful and truthful picture, an accurate map must tell white lies.”
+Every projection sacrifices something.
 Mercator became the default through empire, not merit.
 These nine projections show the range of what’s possible when you question the frame.

 Mercator